MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2024-04-12-inpainting_surface_geological_artefacts.md

 This  porject  underscores  the  significance  of  inpainting  methodologies  in  enhancing  the accuracy and reliability of geological mapping based on aerial and satellite imagery.
 By effectively  removing  surface  infrastructure  artefacts  and  inpainting  missing  spatial  data,  these techniques  enable  more  precise  prospectivity  mapping  and  facilitate  the  advancement  of geological understanding and exploration strategies in diverse landscapes.

-Figure above shows how our multi-channel inpainting model is used to clean the roads in the 12-channel multispectral imagery (Sentinel-2) data of North Flinders range.
+Figure above shows how our multi-channel inpainting model is used to inpaint the roads in the 12-channel multispectral imagery (Sentinel-2) data of North Flinders range with realistic data.
+Once the input data is cleaned, further advanced AI models are applied to the cleaned data for mining and exploration purposes.

 ## Downstream Tasks after Data Cleaning